NFPA Standard - 1091

 - Demobilize a traffic incident scene while maintaining safety.

 These are the basics.
+There are actually 24 specific Job Performance Requirements specified.
 Anyone desiring this certification will have to be fully trained in the MUTCD Part 6 and ICS to at least the 200 level.

 We here at Roadway Safety Consulting can train your group to meet all of these standards!